Domestic policy of the Justin Trudeau government: Issue of residential schools

-Up until 1970, Canada removed 150,000 Canadian indigenous children from their parents and put them in residential schools run by the government or Catholic Church with the goal of cultural assimilation.
-In June 2021 Pope Francis expressed sorrow at the news of mass graves that were found near residential schools and urged that this is a “strong call for all of us to turn away from the colonial model”.
-In June 2021 Trudeau acknowledged that Canada committed cultural genocide against Indigenous people, but some of his political decisions have been seen as antagonistic to First Nations Canadians.
+Up until 1970, Canada removed 150,000 Canadian indigenous children from their parents and put them in residential schools run by the government or Christian churches with the goal of cultural assimilation.
+In June 2021, Pope Francis expressed sorrow at the news of mass graves that were found near residential schools and urged that this is a “strong call for all of us to turn away from the colonial model”.
+Trudeau acknowledged that Canada committed cultural genocide against Indigenous people, but some of his political decisions have been seen as antagonistic to First Nations Canadians.

 National Day for Truth and Reconciliation

 In June 2021, the House of Commons elevated the Orange Shirt Day to a statutory holiday called the National Day for Truth and Reconciliation, first observed on September 21, 2021.
 Justin Trudeau had been invited to spend the day with the Tk’emlúps te Secwépemc nation, near the place the first Indian residential school unmarked graves were discovered earlier that year.
 Trudeau ignored the invitation, and his schedule showed him having meetings in Ottawa that day.
 However, Trudeau instead took an unannounced private holiday in Tofino, British Columbia.